armbian/documentation/docs/User-Guide_Basic-Troubleshooting.md

 #### Connector

 - MicroUSB connector is rated for the maximum current of 1.8A.
 Trying to pass larger current may result in a voltage dropping below USB specifications
+- Most of the boards can also be powered through GPIO pins.
+This can be used to bypass the microUSB connector and thus to improve stability

 ### SD card notes